Generic Name: morphine (MOR feen)

 What is MorphaBond ER?

-MorphaBond ER is used to treat moderate to severe pain.
+MorphaBond ER is an opioid medication used to treat moderate to severe pain.
 Short-acting this medicine is taken as needed for pain.

 MorphaBond ER may also be used for purposes not listed in this medication guide.